silksil/NOTES-CHEATSHEET/client/react/example-components/searchbar.md

 }
 ```
 ## Set-Up Action Creator
-Before submitting we set up the action creator that fetches the data through axios.
+Before submitting we set up the action creator that fetches the data.
 ```javascript
 export function fetchWeather(city) {